PrismInvestors/ChatGPT-Twitter-API-Bot/README.md

 # Python Twitter Script

-This project contains a Python script to interact with the Twitter API.
+This project contains a Python script to interact with the Twitter API and ChatGPT

 ## Installation